 3. Navigate Resources

-While reading any resources, you have access to addition tools and menus to help you get the most out of your study.
+You can open an resource you own from the Library .
+While reading any resources, you have access to additional tools and menus to help you get the most out of your study.

-The top navigation bar provides helpful navigation options and study tools.
+The top navigation bar provides helpful context-aware options and tools.

 - Tap to return to your last position in the current resource.